-Jonathan Lunine, the David C. Duncan Professor in the Physical Sciences and director of the Cornell Center for Astrophysics and Planetary Science, has been selected as the American Geophysical Union’s (AGU) 2017 Carl Sagan Lecturer.
+Jonathan Lunine, the David C. Duncan Professor in the Physical Sciences and director of the Cornell Center for Astrophysics and Planetary Science, was selected as the American Geophysical Union’s (AGU) 2017 Carl Sagan Lecturer.
 The lecturers chosen by the AGU, said the nominating committee, “represent some of the most innovative minds in their fields and are selected for meritorious work or service toward the advancement and promotion of discovery in Earth and space science.”
-Lunine will deliver the lecture in December at the 2017 AGU Fall Meeting in New Orleans.
+Lunine delivered the lecture in December at the 2017 AGU Fall Meeting in New Orleans.

 “Carl Sagan was my hero; his replies to the letters I wrote him as a high school student inspired me to pursue my dream of becoming an astronomer,” said Lunine.
 “As the holder of the Duncan chair at Cornell which was Carl's during his career here, it is especially humbling to be named the AGU's 2017 Carl Sagan Lecturer."